 1. John Lewis & Partners Wilton Wooden Bed Frame – £299

 You might assume John Lewis & Partners would be a pricey option for a wooden bed frame.
 However, this Wilton bed frame is good value for money.
-Customers rate it positively with an average of 4.2/5 from about 500 reviews at the time of writing.
+Customers rate it positively with an average of 4.2/5 from about 600 reviews.

 It comes in three colours (white, grey and ‘natural’) and in the usual sizes (single, double or as a king size wooden bed).